Cooking with Cannabis

 CHOOSE THE RIGHT STRAIN

 The first step to creating infused foods is selecting the correct strain or product that will be used in the recipe.
-This is where the terpenes come into play and remember, a plants TERPENE PROFILE determines the taste and smell of the cannabis.
+This is where the terpenes come into play and remember, a plants terpene profile determines the taste and smell of the cannabis.
 We recommend that you smell different strains and find the flower that smells best to you.
 The nose knows best!

 Like many other ingredients, quality products make a huge difference and you can really taste the difference when high quality flower is used versus old, dry or stale material.